MuhammedSaheerPS/Java-Logical-Programs/README.md

 # Java-Logical-Programs
-I have done a plenty of logical programs
+I have practiced each and every logical programs.